sidneyaguirre/angular-crud-docker/README.md

 (The parameter id corresponds to the id of the student in the database)

-6. ### Modificar	todos	los	registros	que	cumplan	con	un	criterio Update all documents that match a criteria: http://localhost:4000/student/update/?=q Method: POST (The parameter q corresponds to the query to apply in the student collection) returns all documents from the Student collection where each document match the query
+6. ### Modificar	todos	los	registros	que	cumplan	con	un	criterio Update all documents that match a criteria: http://localhost:4000/student/semester Method: POST Updates all documents from the Student collection incrementing the semester where the student is active

 7. ### Entregar	el	promedio	de	las	notas	de	todos	los	estudiantes	de	un	curso Get the collection: http://localhost:4000/student/mean/:course Method: GET